chels-map/kentucky-photoperiods/README.md

 # kentucky-photoperiods
-Chloropleth map of photoperiods in Kentucky
+Map of photoperiod gradient in Kentucky for June, Data collected in 2020 and provided by Dr. Garrett Owen from the University of Kentucky Horticulture Department.